davenquinn/Thesis/text/acknowledgements.md

 \chapter*{Acknowledgements}

-I have had the good fortune to work with several outstanding advisors over the course of my PhD here at Caltech.
+I have had the good fortune to work with several outstanding advisors over the course of my PhD at Caltech.
-First and foremost, I am thrilled to have worked with Bethany, all the more so as one of her first batch of students.
+First and foremost, I am thrilled to have worked with Bethany Ehlmann, all the more so as one of her first batch of students.
 Bethany's focus and clear-eyed vision allowed us to tackle some really big projects, and her commitment to getting it right encouraged careful and methodical work.
 I am glad that she